 Besides that, I'd like to have a protein drink that has at least 30 grams of protein per serving and mixes up easily, as well as being cost effective.

 About 4 months ago, I was at my local GNC looking around for a protein powder and I couldn't believe the amount of products lined up on the shelves.
 The walls were stacked up with shelves upon shelves of protein powders that all claimed to be the best.
 Way too many choices for me so I simply went to the clerk and struck up a conversation with him.

 After a some simple banter, I simply asked him:

 So, After some thought, he asked me how I enjoyed the creamy orangesicle flavour.
 I told him that I liked the flavour but after trying a few protein powders that had the flavour, I didn't really care for it.

 In his opinion, he said that there was one formula that was the best tasting protein powder he had in the store.
 I found it hard to believe because he had all the top brands there like Muscle Tech, EAS, Optimum Nutrition, Ultimate Nutrition, Allmax and a bunch of others.
-I asked him what the brand was and he said NxCare.
+I asked him what the brand was and he said NxCare (Now NxLabs).
 I never heard of these guys before so I really had my doubts.

 He explained that NxCare is a pretty new company but their orange creamsicle flavour is one of the best tasting protein powders he's ever tried.
 It has approximately 45 grams of protein per scoop with over 25 servings in one bottle.
 The cost is about 40 bucks.
 That is pretty damn good.
 Compared to other top brands such as Muscle Tech's Nitrotech, it's a pretty good deal.